quanterall/HaskellMaterials/basics/extras/optics.md

 1. Define lenses for a `User` structure that contains a name, an age and a list of hobbies (`[String]`).

+2. Make `_name` a `Name` type that holds the first name and last name of the user.
+Define lenses for this new type as well.

 #### Operators

 In order to get or set values in a structure, we'll have to employ a few different operators.
 These